Duration: | 11 Day(s) - 10 Night(s) |

 Day 8: Bumthang

 Bumthang is known for its four spectacular valleys and is the seat of the government till the second king.
 The place is known for its historical sites.
 Next, we visit Jambay Lhakhang, one of the two oldest monasteries built in Bhutan by a Tibetan king in the 7th century.
-Next, proceed to see Kurji Lhakhang, Tamshing Lhakhang, Kenchog-sum Lhakhang, and Swiss Farm, the only farm in Bhutan which makes Bhutanese assorted wines, beer, and cheese.
+Next, proceed to see Kurji Lhakhang, Tamshing Lhakhang, Kenchog-sum Lhakhang, and Swiss Farm, the only farm in Bhutan that makes Bhutanese assorted wines, beer, and cheese.

 Day 9: Bumthang to Punakha

-We drive early morning and drive to Punakha.
+We drive early in the morning and drive to Punakha.
 Lunch would be served en route at one of the hotels in Trongsa.
 En route at Wangdiphodrang take a short break for tea or coffee and then proceed to Punakha.
 We will stay in a hotel.

 Day 10: Punakha to Paro

-After breakfast drive to Paro; en-route via Thimphu.
+After breakfast drive to Paro; route via Thimphu.
 Afternoon, visit Ta Dzong (watch tower) which houses the National Museum.
 The museum has an interesting collection of different costumes and thangkas from various parts of Bhutan.

 After the Museum visit, we drive towards the north to see the Drukgyel Dzong, which is in ruins.
 Shabdrung Ngawang Namgyel built it in 1649 to commemorate a victory over the Tibetan forces.
 Unfortunately, the fortress was destroyed by fire and was never rebuilt.
 In clear weather, we will be able to see Mt.
 Chomolhari from the Drukgyal Dzong.
 En route to visit Kyichu Lhakhang, one of the two oldest monasteries built in Bhutan by the King of Tibet, Songtsen Gampo in the 7th century.
 Overnight at a hotel in Paro.